DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-18-changing-cycle-to-recruitment-cycle.md

 When referring to the time period in which candidates can apply, we use ‘Recruitment cycle’ plus the dates.
 For example:

-“The 2022 to 2023 recruitment cycle is now open.”
+“The 2021 to 2022 recruitment cycle is now open.”

 “Recruitment cycle - 2021 to 2022”